Frost-Lord/FrostLink/README.md

 ### Dashboard

-ArcticArch includes a user-friendly dashboard for easy monitoring and management.
+FrostLink includes a user-friendly dashboard for easy monitoring and management.
 Here's a glimpse of what the dashboard looks like:

 <p align="center">
     <img src="./images/dashboard.png">